RosterElf Logo

 Most aged care worker positions in Australia are covered by the Aged Care Award 2010 (MA000018).
 This modern award sets minimum pay rates, penalty rates, allowances and conditions for employees in residential aged care facilities and home care services.
 View current Aged Care Award pay rates.

 Aged care workers are typically classified at Level 2 with a Certificate III qualification, with progression to higher levels based on additional qualifications and responsibilities.
+Some community and home care roles instead fall under the SCHADS Award 2010 (MA000100), so verify which award applies.
 Use award interpretation software to calculate pay accurately.

 Penalty rates and shift work